 Let’s talk about home.
 The housing category is everything about your four walls and roof.
 These are the things that keep your home functioning.

-It’s essential to have a roof over your head, heat for your comfort, and lights to see.
+Having a roof over your head is essential, with heat for comfort and lights to see.

 - Mortgage or rent